In Minnesota, we can enjoy pickled northern, sucker, trout, and salmon among others.

 - Soak fish in a weak brine of 1 cup of pickling salt to 1 gallon water for one hour.
 Drain.

 - Soak fish in a heavy brine of 2 ½ cups of salt to 1 gallon of water for 12 hours in the refrigerator.
 Use only glass, enamel or food-grade plastic container for brining.

 - Rinse the fish in cold water.
 Cut into serving-size pieces.

-- Combine the following ingredients in a large kettle: ¼ oz bay leaves, 2 T allspice, 2 T mustard seed, 1 T whole cloves, 1 T pepper, 1-2 T hot, ground dried pepper, ½ lb sliced onion, 2 qt distilled vinegar and 5 c water.
+- Combine the following ingredients in a large kettle: ¼ oz bay leaves, 2 tablespoon allspice, 2 tablespoon mustard seed, 1 tablespoon whole cloves, 1 tablespoon pepper, 1 to 2 tablespoon hot, ground dried pepper, ½ lb sliced onion, 2 qt distilled vinegar and 5 cups water.
 This makes enough brine for 10 pounds of fish.

 - Bring to a boil; add fish, and simmer for 10 minutes until fish is easily pierced with a fork.
 Do not overcook.

 - Remove fish from liquid and place in single layer in shallow pan and refrigerate.